 Below is an example Litmap for a completed literature review.
 This type of map can be created for the references of a specific paper or project, or even an entire PhD thesis.
 This literature review map visualizes all the articles used in the review (as nodes) and their connections via citations/references (as lines connecting nodes).
 The different colors correspond to the sub-topics in the review and help the reader to understand how research connects.

-You can review the image below or interact with the Map directly at its live link here.
+You can review the image below or interact with the Map of literature directly at its live link here.

 Literature Map Example: Author's impact